 “Seeds sees the community as a protective layer around children.
-The intervention facilitates a process through which the community identifies major risks - and potential sources of protection - before working to develop plans to help mitigate those risks.
 We believe that bringing people together to address child protection issues can serve to strengthen vital structures damaged by humanitarian crisis.”

 Rinske Ellermeijer, Seeds Lead Researcher

 - Some 50 million children living in crisis situations are in need of protection - yet the protective mechanisms that serve to protect them are under strain.

 - Innovative solutions to meet child protection challenges in low- and middle-income countries are urgently required.

 - Research into strengthening child protection systems is increasing - yet significant gaps remain with regard to boosting community ownership and sustainability.

 This approach builds on the intrinsic motivation of community members to keep children safe.
 Power and decision-making lays with the community and as the implementing agency we play a facilitative role.
 Because initiatives are locally owned and managed by the community using their own ideas, they have the potential to bring about lasting change.

 Community ownership is the extent to which communities have strong concerns about issues that affect children, see work to support vulnerable children as their own responsibility and engage in self-motivated action to improve children's lives.
 It is the most important component of effective and sustainable community-led action (source).
 Seeds is designed to draw on this potential - using a method that is truly embedded within communities living in the midst of crisis and armed conflict.